Authentic Lessons for 21st Century Learning

 Evaluate

-Display slide 10.
-Ask students individually to choose one of the the statements below as a writing prompt.
+Display slide 17.
+Ask students to individually choose one of the following statements as a writing prompt:

-You might need to explain that for the second question about human settlements, they can use the urban areas of India as examples.
-Students will complete a Two-Minute Paper to display their understanding and mastery of the concepts.
-This format also forces students to be concise with their writing.
+You may need to explain that for the second question, students can use urban areas in India as examples of human settlement.
+Students will complete a Two-Minute Paper to demonstrate their understanding and mastery of the lesson concepts.
+This format also encourages students to write concisely.

-The class list and the CER graphic organizer can also serve as assessments for this lesson.
+The class list and the CER Organizer handout can also serve as assessments for this lesson.

 Resources